DunstanKiiru/Vet-Clinic-Manager/README.md

 Medications: Manage prescribed medications associated with treatments.

 Billing: Generate billing records with descriptions for various clinic services.
+**New:** Track payment status of billings with a "paid" flag.

-Interactive CLI: Intuitive menu-based navigation to access all functionality.
+Interactive CLI: Intuitive menu-based navigation to access all functionality, including:

+- Deletion of Owners, Pets, Treatments, Medications, and Staff.
+- Updating Billing records to mark them as paid.

 ## Installation